 However, FAVR is considered a tax-free reimbursement, while a standard car allowance is treated by the IRS as taxable income.
 This is because a FAVR reimbursement derives from vehicle expense data, whereas a car allowance is not based on expense data.

 A car allowance amount stays the same month to month for all employees, regardless of whether expenses rise or fall or differ between individuals.
-A FAVR plan pays different amounts to different employees based on what the data says their actual driving expenses should be.
+A FAVR plan pays different amounts to different employees based on what the data says their actual driving expenses should be, preventing over- and under-reimbursement of vehicle costs.

 We will explore in greater depth how payments are derived in each plan and why this affects taxation, but let's first do a comparison of the advantages and disadvantages.